 The Short cycle features a brief wash cycle and shorter spins for gentle soil removal.

-Use 6 minutes of wash time to clean lightly and moderately soiled delicate items and washable knits.
+- Use 8 minutes of wash time, to clean moderately soiled delicate items and washable knits. - Use 4 minutes of wash time to clean lightly soiled delicate items and washable knits.

 Short cycle